5T33Z0/OC-Little-Translated/11_Graphics/GPU_Tab/README.md

 12. Save the config and reboot
 13. If it is working, congrats.
 Otherwise test the remaining Framebuffers one by ome until you find a working one.

-## 4. Shortcut: Using a defaults-write command
+## 5. Shortcut: Using a defaults-write command
-If all of above doesn't work, or you just can't be bothered, you could just enter this defaults-write command in Terminal instead to force-enable the "GPU" Tab:
+If all of above doesn't work, or you just can't be bothered, enter the following defaults-write command in Terminal to enable the "GPU" Tab in Activity Monitor:

 `defaults write com.apple.ActivityMonitor ShowGPUTab -bool true`

+To disable it, enter

+`defaults write com.apple.ActivityMonitor ShowGPUTab -bool false`

-You still have to add the `enable-metal` property to the iGPU to get Metal 3 support in macOS Vebtura, though.
+**NOTE**: You still may have to fix your DeviceProperties to get proper Hardware Acceleration and Metal 3 support in macOS Ventura, though.

 ## Credits
 - FirstCustomac for his [post](https://www.insanelymac.com/forum/topic/351969-pre-release-macos-ventura/?do=findComment&comment=2788030) showing the correlation of `AAPL,slot-name` and the "GPU" Tab in Activity Monitor
-- ricoc90 and miliuco for the macOS 13 [GPU Testing Utility](https://www.insanelymac.com/forum/topic/351969-pre-release-macos-ventura/?do=findComment&comment=2787954)
+- ricoc90 and miliuco for the [Metal GPU Testing Utility](https://www.insanelymac.com/forum/topic/351969-pre-release-macos-ventura/?do=findComment&comment=2787954) for macOS 13
 - @notjosh for defaults-write command
+- Headkaze for Hackintool
+- Dortania for VDADecoderChecker